upslp-teoriacomputacional/171072/AFD_171072/README.md

 I found information on how to check Regular Expressions by character input in F# at <a href="https://docs.microsoft.com/en-us/dotnet/api/system.text.regularexpressions?view=netcore-3.1" target="\_blank"> (Regular Expressions in F#).
 ## Link 2
 I read some examples on forums and I read something about "mutable variables".
-I learned how to use them at. <a href="https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/values/#:~:text=of%20functional%20programming.-,Mutable%20Variables,be%20modified%20in%20incorrect%20ways." target="\_blank"> (Mutable Variables in F#).
+I learned how to use them at  <a href="https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/values/#:~:text=of%20functional%20programming.-,Mutable%20Variables,be%20modified%20in%20incorrect%20ways." target="\_blank"> (Mutable Variables in F#).

 ## OUTPUT FROM TERMINAL